-Ursuline has selective admissions, which means that eighth grade students must take the high school placement test administered at the school in November.
-Because Ursuline is academically challenging, the test is an important indicator of a student’s potential for success within the Ursuline curriculum.
+All eighth grade students applying to Ursuline must take the Entrance Test (HSPT) to be considered for admission.
+Because Ursuline is academically challenging and has selective admissions, the entrance test is an important indicator of a student’s potential for success within the Ursuline curriculum.

-Admission is based primarily on the student’s test score, but also on seventh and eighth grade performance and elementary school standardized tests.
-After a period of time determined by the Archdiocese of Cincinnati, students are then sent a letter stating that they are either accepted, not accepted or waitlisted.
-For every student who receives a letter of acceptance and complies with the registration date, there is a place in the class.
+After a period of time determined by the Archdiocese of Cincinnati, students are sent a letter stating that they are either accepted, not accepted, or waitlisted.
+For every student who receives a letter of acceptance and complies with the registration deadline, there is a place in the class.